WordPress/gutenberg/docs/reference/deprecated.md

  - `wp.components.withAPIData` has been removed.
 Please use the Core Data module or `wp.apiFetch` directly instead.
  - `wp.data.dispatch("core").receiveTerms` has been deprecated.
 Please use `wp.data.dispatch("core").receiveEntityRecords` instead.
- - `getCategories` resolvers has been deprecated.
+ - `getCategories` resolver has been deprecated.
 Please use `getEntityRecords` resolver instead.
  - `wp.data.select("core").getTerms` has been deprecated.
 Please use `wp.data.select("core").getEntityRecords` instead.
  - `wp.data.select("core").getCategories` has been deprecated.
 Please use `wp.data.select("core").getEntityRecords` instead.
  - `wp.data.select("core").isRequestingCategories` has been deprecated.
 Please use `wp.data.select("core/data").isResolving` instead.
  - `wp.data.select("core").isRequestingTerms` has been deprecated.
-Please use `wp.data.select("core").getEntitiesByKind` instead.
+Please use `wp.data.select("core").isResolving` instead.
  - `wp.data.restrictPersistence`, `wp.data.setPersistenceStorage` and  `wp.data.setupPersistence` has been removed.
 Please use the data persistence plugin instead.

 ## 3.6.0